-Materials and Methods: An experiment was established at four locations in the Southern Minnesota Beet Sugar Cooperative growing area to meet the objective.
+Materials and Methods: An experiment was established at two locations in the Southern Minnesota Beet Sugar Cooperative growing area to meet the objective.
 One of the locations was abandoned because of wet planting conditions causing poor earlier growth.
+Location 1176 had the follow initial soil test results; pH = 8.1, soil nitrate-N 0 to 4 feet = 70 lb N/A, Olsen-P = 18 ppm, and soil test K = 421 ppm.
 The study included the factorial combination of six nitrogen application rates (0, 30, 60, 90, 120, and 150 lb N/A) and two nitrogen sources (urea and ESN).
-The split applications of nitrogen at pre-plant and early July of urea at 60 and 120 lb N/A and split treatment of 60 and 120 lb N/A with the pre-plant, split applied as ESN and the July application as urea.
+The split applications of nitrogen at pre-plant, May 14, and July 7 of urea at 60 and 120 lb N/A and split treatment of 60 and 120 lb N/A with the pre-plant, May 14, split applied as ESN and the July 7 application as urea.
 Another method used was to split apply nitrogen as a liquid.
 Two nitrogen liquid products, NaChurs SRN and Kugler KQ-XRN were used as treatments.
 The preplant application was with 30 or 60 lb N/A as urea or ESN and the liquid applications occurred at the 10 and 20 leaf stage, July 8 and August 20, 2011, respectively.
 The liquids were applied at a rate of 2 gallons per acre delivering a total of 12 lb N/A. The SRN product is a 28 % liquid nitrogen product that is 7.8% urea-N and 20.2% slowly available water soluble nitrogen derived from urea triazone solution.
 Kugler KQ-XRN is a 28 % liquid nitrogen product with 72 % of its nitrogen as a proprietary formulation slow release nitrogen.